-To apply the wax, use a putty knife and scrape it across the surface of the wood, letting it break and streak in a variety of interesting textures and patterns to really achieve that antique weathered look.
+To apply the wax, use a putty knife and scrape it across the surface of the wood, letting it break and streak in a variety of interesting textures and patterns to really achieve that antique, distressed furniture look.
 I like to experiment with scraping both vertically and horizontally along the wood in order to get a number of interesting effects, as seen in the image above.

-Don’t worry if the wax appears cakey or rough during this process, after both it and the next layer of paint dries we’ll be scraping it off with our putty knife in order to see the stain beneath.
+Don’t worry if the wax appears cakey or rough during this process, after the next layer of paint dries we’ll be scraping it off with our putty knife in order to see the stain beneath.

 Once the wax has been applied, set your pieces down in a place where it’s safe to spray paint, either on a board, sheet, or piece of cardboard, and let the wax dry completely.
 Minwax Paste Finishing Wax dries quickly and shouldn’t take longer than a few minutes, but make sure to read the user instructions for the specific brand of finishing wax you’re using.

 Using a paint color and brand of your choice, cover your pieces of wood completely.
 I really love Rust-Oleum spray paint in satin and gloss finish, but this technique works perfectly well with any latex paint, brushed or rolled.
 As for color, I’ve chosen to go with a simple bright white spray paint, but feel free to use whatever color works best in your home.